JellyTitan/Sofle-Pico/README.md

 1. Connect the left half to USB.
 1. Test everything using VIA.
 (See [details below](#via)).

+### Flashing the second time around
+After the fist flash, subsequent flashes are even easier.
+Sofle Pico uses [Bootmagic lite](https://github.com/qmk/qmk_firmware/blob/master/docs/feature_bootmagic.md).
+You can enter boot mode by holding down the upper-left-most key while pluggin in the USB cable.
+(Or upper-right-most, respectively).
+Once your in boot mode, the Pico appears as a drive, and you can drag and drop the new `.uf2` file.

 ### Compile your own firmware with QMK
 If you want to build your own firmware, Sofle Pico uses [QMK Firmware][qmk_firmware].
 Support is not in the main QMK repository [yet](@todo: Update this url with official PR).
 Instead use the [jellytitan/qmk_firmware](https://github.com/JellyTitan/qmk_firmware/tree/sofle_pico) fork.
 (Be sure to use the `sofle_pico` branch).